Jakob37/jakobwillforss.com/content/post/2020-10-11-using-the-github-interface.en.md

 * A .gitignore file - When working with Git on your computer, this tells Git not to keep track of certain files that you don't want to be shared (for instance, log-files)
 * A license - An important file showing other what they can and cannot do with your software

 In this case, I chose only to include the README file.
+Select a name and description which fits your repository.

 ![Settings for the new repository](/post/2020-10-11-using-the-github-interface.en_files/3_create_new_repo.png)

 After clicking "Create repository" your first repo is created!
-For me, I came to a page looking like the following picture.
+For me, I came to a page looking like the screenshot shown below.

 Note how the README uses the description I provided to give an overview of the repository's purpose.